SICGames/TBChestTracker/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/SICGames/TBChestTracker/total.svg)]()

 ## Known Issues
 There's a known issues on some systems that either prevent ChestBoxBuilder.exe from running and crashing to desktop.
 Look at [Issue #111](https://github.com/SICGames/TBChestTracker/issues/111) for more progress on this issue.
+So far, this seems to be resolved in RC 2.6.4.
+Thanks for your patience while dealing with small hiccups.

 RC 2.5.2 works as confirmed by others. use that instead.